johnpiapian/802GROUP3/charter.md

 disciplinary action; otherwise it will be an immediate minor offense.
 If however, the member responds within the 24 hour time period stating they forgot, no disciplinary action will be taken.
-If a member is having problems with their portion of the work, they should let the rest of the group knew immediately so they can received any needed help as soon as possible.
+If a member is having problems with their portion of the work, they should inform the group immediately, so they can receive any needed help as soon as possible.

-2. Group communication on tardiness/missed meetings and meeting information:
+1. Group communication on tardiness/missed meetings and meeting information:
-If a member has prior knowledge of a missed meeting or tardiness of a day or more, that member shall send an teams message to all group members signifying such.
+If a member has prior knowledge of a missed meeting or tardiness of a day or more, that member shall send a teams message to all group members signifying such.
 If it is the day of the meeting and a group member is going to miss the meeting or knows they are going to be tardy by more than five minutes, that member shall send a teams message to all group members informing them of the situation.
 Failure to do so more than once will result in a minor offense.

-3. Communication ethics:
+1. Communication ethics:
 There shall be an understanding among group members that all opinions or input by any individual member is valued and will be respected, even if disagreed with.
 People and/or their opinions shall not in any way be degraded or dismissed but all opinions shall have